 Identify the property lines with a hidden wall to get accurate measurements then hedge the plot or use a low wall to visualize it on the 3D view.
-You can use similar features to add a wall or hedge in the same way as you do to draw walls for the house floor plan.
-Once the property lines are established you can add the other structures and coverings.
+You can add a wall or hedge in the same way as you draw walls for the house floor plan.
+Once the property lines are established, you can add the other structures and coverings.

 Draw Site Plan to Scale

 Use the import layer function to upload the terrain layer to Cedreo.
-You can rotate it and place it under the house floor plan.
-It allows you to include the shape of the lot.
-Once all elements are drawn, you can use a color code to identify each zone and add tree or vehicule symbols to display on the 2D view.
+You can rotate the terrain layer and place it under the house floor plan.
+Once you’re done drafting and have drawn all the elements, you can use color coding to identify each zone and add tree or vehicle symbols to the 2D view.

 Add Furnishing Elements in 3D

 You can add the deck, swimming pool, garden, and lawn, then add 3D trees and vehicles before creating your 3D rendering.

 Export and Save Site Plan